Cape Charles, Virginia

 Visiting Cape Charles

-Cape Charles was, for many years, the location for passenger and car ferry service across the Bay to Norfolk and Hampton.
+Cape Charles is the southernmost town on Virginia’s Eastern Shore.
+It was, for many years, the location for passenger and car ferry service across the Bay to Norfolk and Hampton.

 The construction of the Chesapeake Bay Bridge Tunnel made ferry transportation obsolete and the last ferry left Cape Charles in 1953.
 Although there is no longer passenger ferry service across the Bay, rail barges still depart from Cape Charles, transporting rail cars over the open waters.